 - 3. Let the ice maker run through a cycle, then raise the shut-off arm. - 4.
 Be sure water has drained from ice maker supply line, then reconnect to inlet valve. - 5.
-Ice maker is now winterized. - 6.
-Go back to Blow-Out Procedure Step 9.
+Ice maker is now winterized.

 To use Ice Maker again: Flush antifreeze from the waterlines, then